Naamloos/EventWeb/README.md

-# tanorave-web
+# Eventweb

-Website for Tanorave built with Laravel + Inertia.js (React)
+Generic website for hosting events built with Laravel + Inertia.js (React)

-## Why made public?
+## Why?
-Despite the drama surrounding tanorave and me stepping out it was still in my opinion a fairly well built platform.
-I'm opening up the source code for my portfolio.
+Originally built for a specific anime rave event, modified and adapted for general use